 India: Ministry of Petroleum & Natural Gas

-Institute Français du Petrole (IFP): The World Gas Industry
+Institut Français du Petrole (IFP): The World Gas Industry

 Institute of Energy Economics, Japan (IEEJ)